rust-lang-nursery/rust-cookbook/src/development_tools/versioning/semver-increment.md

-[ex-semver-increment]: #ex-semver-increment
-<a name="ex-semver-increment"></a>
 ## Parse and increment a version string.

 [![semver-badge]][semver] [![cat-config-badge]][cat-config]

 Constructs a [`semver::Version`] from a string literal using [`Version::parse`], then increments it by patch, minor, and major version number one by one.

 Note that in accordance with the [Semantic Versioning Specification], incrementing the minor version number resets the patch version number to 0 and incrementing the major version number resets both the minor and patch version numbers to 0.

 ```rust
 # #[macro_use]